-Q. What goes into a typical veg box?
+Q. What goes into a picnic bag?

 Q. What are your practices at Good Mama Farm?